d3yii2/d3files/README.md

 ## Features

-* attach files to model record
+* attach files to model record (it is possible to attach one file to multiple models)
 * widget for model view
+* standalone actions to integrate in model's controllers to control access rights there
+* shared files for public access

 ## Installation
 ```bash